NourFakih/Smartphone-Sensor-Based-Human-Activity-Recognition/README.md

    This notebook works directly with the raw 3D accelerometer and gyroscope signals, applying FFT-based feature extraction.
 It investigates MLP-based models on these frequency-domain representations.
 While the results (\~95% with MLP) are promising, they were not included in the formal paper to avoid overcrowding the comparison.
 Nevertheless, they reinforce the viability of using raw-to-FFT pipelines for HAR tasks.

 ---
+> Several modeling ideas were adapted or extended from public Kaggle notebooks that inspired our pipelines \[1]\[2]\[3]\[4].
+Their thoughtful analyses, modeling strategies, and clean implementation were instrumental in shaping the final structure of our experiments.

 ## 📝 Project Summary